About Catharine Hamilton

 After all, this is why I've been working in alternative health all my life, a journey where I have learned so much, met many fascinating and courageous people.
-And this has brought me to the work I do now, NeurOptimal neurofeedback, which excites me and which I love!
+And this has brought me to neurofeedback, which excites me and which I love!

 In the early 1990s, after my children were born, I studied Homeopathy and Heilkunst.
 Click here to learn more about Heilkunst, a remarkable and comprehensive medical approach.
 For over 15 years, I had a private practice, working with clients to enable their healing journey in body, mind and spirit.

-In 2016 I trained in NeurOptimal Dynamical Neurofeedback, NeurOptimal is a tool that helps organize the brain, restoring balance and helping you function more effectively.
-NeurOptimal is considered by many to be the most advanced neurofeedback system in the world.
+In 2016 I trained in to work in neurofeedback, a tool that helps organize the brain, restoring balance and helping you function more effectively.

-Why did I switch from Heilkunst to NeurOptimal?
+Why did I switch from Heilkunst to neurofeedback?
 Because I had a break-through in own my health that was life-changing!

-After all the years of working as a homeopath and heilkunst practitioner, to find this NeurOptimal system that enables symptoms to fall away effortlessly and easily, was a game-changer!
+After all the years of working as a homeopath and heilkunst practitioner, to find this neurofeedback system that enables symptoms to fall away effortlessly and easily, was a game-changer!
 I thought of many of my clients who might also benefit from such changes and improvements.
-And so, in May 2016, I bought a NeurOptimal system, in June 2016 I became a Trainer, and began offering NeurOptimal sessions in Guelph.
-And thus Guelph Neurofeedback was born...
+And so, in May 2016, I bought a neurofeedback system, in June 2016 I became a Trainer, and thus Guelph Neurofeedback was born...